Healing Starts Here

 Is online EMDR therapy effective?

-Every person’s experience is different, but many people see improvement within 6–12 sessions.
-Some continue longer for complex or multiple traumas.
+Every person’s experience is different.
+Many people notice improvement within 6-12 sessions, while others may benefit from longer-term work, especially where there are complex or multiple traumas.

-Is therapy suitable if I’m still feeling unsafe or overwhelmed?
+Is therapy suitable if I feel unsafe or overwhelmed?

 Why online therapy might work for you